 Just after the motorway crossing the camino winds through an old road with derelict houses, perhaps the dereliction caused by compulsory purchase when the highway was built?
 The push-up to Acequias starts, it's on the surfaced mountain road, I was hoping there would be a Coke with my name on it in the sleepy pueblo, alas not!

-A steep switchback takes you into Acequias, there was little shade so when I came across a bus shelter, I took the opportunity to have a little lie down and a drink.
-I’d had to change the SD card and battery in my GoPro in Albuñuelas, but still, somehow I lost all the footage and photos from Saleres to Nigϋelas.
+A steep switchback is the final push up into the pueblo of Acequias, there was little shade, so when I came across a bus shelter, I took the opportunity to have a little lie down and a drink.
+I’d had to change the SD card and battery in my GoPro in Albuñuelas, but still, somehow I lost all the footage and photos from Salares to Nigϋelas.
 I’ve no idea how I made this mistake, as I’m usually very careful to transfer everything to hard drive.
 Anyway I did lose it.
-I can’t remember what the journey was like from Acequias to Nigϋelas, I arrived there around half four in the afternoon.
+I can’t remember what the journey was like from Acequias to Nigϋelas except one snippet, I was on a narrow camino, I was very overheated so sat on a wall in the shade, across the way I could see the beautiful cottage garden of a nearby cortijo, the household was entertaining out in the garden, I could hear chatter and laughter, on the table I could see pitchers of what looked like iced lemonade.
+I so desperately needed some of that ice cool drink, I thought about going to ask!
+But I resisted the urge, what a cheek that would have been, and shameful really.
+I arrived in Nigϋelas around half four in the afternoon.

-Nigϋelas is perched on the very edge of a ravine, it looks like some of the houses will fall off one day!
+Nigϋelas is perched on the very edge of a ravine, literally right on the edge!
+It looks like some of the houses will fall off one day!
 The views had improved, with mountains all around.
 It’s a steep downhill, then steep uphill from the camino into Nigϋelas, and then farther uphill climbing to get into the town proper.

 The next section was on a steep camino rising from 900 metres to nearly 1900 metres.
 I knew I couldn’t push-up that with my lack of energy so took the decision to find a hostal, and took the steep down/up into Nigϋelas.

-In Nigϋelas town I couldn’t find a hostal on the map or a B&B, and eventually asked a guy if there was a hostal ‘ circa aqui’ and he said follow me!
+In Nigϋelas town I couldn’t find a hostal or B&B on the map, and eventually asked a guy if there was a hostal around here and he said follow me!
 He was going that way in his car, luckily this was at the top of town, so I was following him downhill!
 He stopped outside El Secreto de Olivo, a hotel.
 I’d seen it on the map, but it was far too expensive, I think the owner, whose name I have ashamedly forgotten and didn’t write it down but I think it was Louis-Miguel.
 He said it’s the only place there is, so I went in and secured the last room for fifty euros, twice as much as I want to pay, he pointed out that it usually costs more to stay there!

-The owners cat, Randolfo took a shine to me and followed me into my room and settled down on my bed alas I needed to go out and get some food so turned him out.
-I took a walk into the town square, these are always easy to find and they are usually where the church is, which usually has a tall tower.
+The owners cat, Randolfo took a shine to me and followed me into my room and settled down on my bed alas after a shower I needed to go out and get some food so turned him out.
+I took a walk into the town square, these are always easy to find and they often where the church is, which usually has a tall tower.

-Nigϋelas was another pretty whitewash pueblo, the church had a quite impressive array of bells.
+Nigϋelas was another pretty whitewash pueblo, the church had a quite impressive array of bells ringing on that Sunday evening.
 I sat for a while in the evening sun, on the wall of a large ornate water fountain in the square.
 I chose the nearest bar to get some food, the lady was very grumpy especially when I asked if she could cut up my bocadillo and wrap it, so I could eat it the next day!